Rosy, Minnesota

 Rosy is an unincorporated community in Third River Township, Itasca County, Minnesota, United States.
-The community is located northwest of Squaw Lake; near the junction of Itasca County Roads 32, 33, and 141 (8 Mile Road).
+The community is located 8 miles northwest of Squaw Lake; near the junction of Itasca County Roads 32, 33, and 141 (8 Mile Road).

 Nearby places include Dunbar, Alvwood, Squaw Lake, Max, Northome, and Blackduck.
-Rosy is located 8 miles northwest of Squaw Lake; and 16 miles south of Northome.
-Rosy is 16 miles east-southeast of Blackduck; and 36 miles northwest of Deer River.
+Rosy is located16 miles south of Northome, 16 miles east-southeast of Blackduck, and 36 miles northwest of Deer River.

 ZIP codes 56630 (Blackduck) and 56681 (Squaw Lake) meet near Rosy.
 A post office previously operated in the community of Rosy from 1901 to 1935.

 Rosy is located within the Chippewa National Forest and the Blackduck State Forest.